-Najma Minhas Managing Editor Global Village Space sat down with Haroon Sharif Minister of State and currently holding charge as Chairman Board of Investment, to understand Pakistan’s investment picture, what are his objectives and how he intends to bring investors into Pakistan.
+Najma Minhas Managing Editor Global Village Space sat down with Haroon Sharif Minister of State and currently holding the charge as Chairman Board of Investment (BOI), to understand Pakistan’s investment picture, what are his objectives and how he intends to bring investors into Pakistan.

 He is a distinguished expert on economic policy with over 30 years track record of working in both the public and private sector and international development institutions.
 His most recent positions were as Senior Regional Advisor (South & Central Asia) to the World Bank and as the Head of the Economic growth team at the Department for International Development (DFID), UK.
 He has also served as the Executive Director at the SECP and earlier held positions as CEO of financial institutions.